Adapted from Facebook Post of August 21, 2019

 -Sam and Diana Carpenter

 *This is important.
-Pages that have been “click-farmed” rarely exceed a total of 15,000 to 16,000 followers.
-Severely limiting “reach,” Facebook algorithms ruthlessly punish Pages whose operators have employed this deceitful tactic of appearing more influential than they really are.
+Pages that have been “click-farmed” rarely exceed a total of 15,000 to 16,000 followers because engagement ratios drop below 1% at approximately this total.
+At a less than 1% engagement level, Facebook algorithms ruthlessly restrict “reach,” punishing a Pages operator who has employed this deceitful tactic.
 With Facebook, it’s pretty much impossible to ever recover from this faux-pas.
 Note that the ORP Page and the Buehler Page are each at about 15K followers.
 Oregon Republican League’s open Page is also at 15K.
-And Greg Wooldridge’s now defunct Facebook Page was approaching 15K when he entirely deleted it in June 2018, just after the gubernatorial primary election.
+And Greg Wooldridge’s now defunct Facebook Page was approaching 15K when he deleted it in June 2018, just after the gubernatorial primary election.
 That’s four out of the five major Oregon Republican Facebook Pages stalled at 15K followers.
-There are other minor establishment sites that are stuck at 15K too, e.g. the Bill Post political page.
+There are other minor establishment sites that are stuck at around 15K too, e.g. Bill Post’s and Bud Pierce’s political Pages.
+On these sites, you will notice that interactions with posts involve the same few dozen and up to 300 followers, over and over again.
 Coincidence or click-farmed?
 You decide.
 Go here for more about click-farming: https://dazeinfo.com/2016/05/28/facebook-click-farms-fraudulent-likes-hurting-brands/ And here: https://ppcprotect.com/what-is-a-click-farm/ Wikipedia’s take: https://en.wikipedia.org/wiki/Click_farm